wyattis/pancakes.js/README.md

 # Pancakes.js
 We're making pancakes!
 Pancakes.js is a simple 2D game engine designed to easily handle common 2D game problems including arcade style physics, layering, I/O, states, animation and rendering.
-Additionally, we offer a networking client and server to make setting up multiplayer online game servers with Node.js trivially easy.
+The goal of pancakes.js is to decouple rendering from physics/events/etc to allow for the same code base to be used on the server and client side.
+Additionally, we aim to offer a networking client and server to make setting up multiplayer online game servers with Node.js trivially easy.

 # TODO
 ## Dev Env
+- [x] Add babel conversion to es5
-- [ ] Add minification
+- [x] Add minification
 - [x] Add sourcemaps
 - [x] Add gulp